-3.1.24 Rail enhancements at Blakedown and Hartlebury stations have been identified within the Rail Investment strategy and the adopted Local Transport Plan 4 and these proposals are included within this IDP.
+3.1.24 Rail enhancements at Kidderminster and Blakedown stations have been identified within the Rail Investment strategy and the adopted Local Transport Plan 4 and these proposals are included within this IDP.
 The proposals which include improvements to connectivity and parking facilities at the stations have been identified as key projects necessary to support this growth.
 Enhancements to parking facilities at Blakedown Station will also help to mitigate the impact of growth on Hagley within Bromsgrove District.
-Hagley currently suffers from congestion at peak times and this is seen as a first step in reducing congestion before wider strategic improvements can be considered and implemented.
+Hagley currently suffers from congestion at peak times and this is considered to be a first step in reducing congestion before wider strategic improvements can be considered and implemented.